 While the craftsmanship is exceptional, antique furniture does come with its own rules for cleaning and maintenance to ensure it lasts.
 This is because the quality of the materials was also of the highest level.
-When you're talking antiques, there isn't a piece of particle board in sight!
+When you're talking high-quality and valuable antiques, there isn't a piece of particle board in sight!
 Instead, you'll get mahogany, walnut, rosewood, satinwood, oak, or more!
-These quality wood maintain exceptional sheen and luster, especially when properly cared for (see our article about caring for your antique furniture HERE).
+These quality wood maintain exceptional sheen and luster, especially when you understand the basics of caring for antique furniture.
 Even the wood used for such pieces was of a higher quality than timber on the market today, because trees were older and more dense.

 The pieces that have lasted this long are the ones that are the most durable.
 They humbly continue to serve you and your family, and are made to do so for generations to come.

 Environmentally Friendly - Antiques are Green!